Program outline

-The program introduces participants to a range of topics and issues in learning and teaching that are key to getting started with teaching.
+BTT introduces participants to a range of topics and issues in learning and teaching that are key to getting started with teaching.
 Sessions explore perspectives on student learning, good practice in how to plan and facilitate a learning experience, and the basics of assessment and feedback.
-The program also gives participants the opportunity to plan, facilitate and evaluate a short teaching session.
+The program gives participants the opportunity to plan, facilitate and evaluate a short teaching session.

-Program fees for UNSW ECRs and HDRS will be sponsored by the University upon admission into this program.
+Program fees for UNSW ECRs and HDRS will be sponsored by the University upon admission into the program.
+The program takes place at UNSW Kensington.

 The program aims to help participants develop their understanding of learning and teaching and build skills and confidence in planning and facilitating a teaching session.
 After completing this program they should be able to: